meangrape/fdb-wiki/Difference-between-Tuple.range()-and-Range.startsWith().md

 Tuple.range()
 Range.startsWith(tuple.pack())

-Just for reference: here is the code snippet for both the methods:
+Just for reference: here is the code snippet for both the methods from the java bindings:
 ```
 Tuple::
 	public Range range() {